xerocross/concurrentcomputation/README.md

 time.
 The user would know from the `isCompleted` flag whether computation is still in progress.

+I am currently building the logic and structure to allow users to cancel/interrupt tasks in motion.
+This will be initiated using a PATCH request from the user, which will then attempt to interrupt all associated running threads and cancel any that are queued.

 ### To Do

 Some basic elements and improvements are still